How much should you focus on your dog's breed?

 2024

 Some dog parents and professional trainers believe every dog of the same breed shares key characteristics.
-Others see our pets more as individuals — or go so far as to say that breed doesn't matter at all.
+Others go so far as to say that breed doesn't matter at all.
 (You might have seen some popular headlines after the recent Darwin Project study making these claims.)

 What's the truth?

-As per usual, the answer is that it depends.
+As per usual: The answer is that it depends.
 There's so much nuance when it comes to understanding who your pup is and why!
-Focusing on your dog's breed can provide valuable insights into potential traits, behaviors, and breed-specific needs — but it's vital that you balance these generalizations with recognizing your dog as the individual they are.
+Focusing on our dogs' breeds can provide valuable insights into potential traits, behaviors, and breed-specific needs—but we need to balance these generalizations with recognizing our family members as the individuals they are.

-Here are some pros and cons of making decisions based on your dog's breed that can help you take the perspective most helpful for you.
+Here are some pros and cons of making decisions based on your dog's breed.
+Consider them to take the perspective most helpful for you.

 Pros of paying attention to your pup's breed